kh498/CommandAPI/README.md

          The arguments will either be a subcommand or a flag, if not an error is thrown.
 This means that flags are ignored and can be used.

-         It is suggested that this is set to true if you only want flags as args.
+         It is suggested that this is set to true if you only want flags as arguments.
          */
         @CommandHandler(command = "test.reset",
                         flags = "kr",
-                        strictArgs = true,
+                        flagDesc = {"-k resets kingdoms", "-r resets reficules"}, strictArgs = true,
                         description = "resets stuff!")
         public static void testingCommand2(CommandInfo info)